Skip to content

 Character Replacement Analysis

 During this analysis, TCM will look for any appropriate glyph within the Font for all the most commonly used English characters (i.e. A-Z and all standard punctuation).
-If the Font is assigned to a Template, Series, or Episode then TCM will look at the titles of those assigned elements for characters.
+If the Font is assigned to a Template, Series, or Episode2 then TCM will look at the titles of those assigned elements for characters.

-TCM will then suggest replacements by looking for common character replacements
+TCM will then suggest replacements by looking for common character replacements (like & to and, to '), the lower or uppercase equivalent (if applicable), and finally attempt a Unicode character decomposition.

 Example Analysis

-Say the Font in question does not have the character Á
+Say the Font in question does not have the character Á - TCM will look for a "common" replacement; then á; and finally an A or a character.

-Technical term for analyzing some text by loading it into a "fake" temporary image of just text and taking measurements of the image space required to display the text. ↩
+1. Technical term for analyzing some text by loading it into a "fake" temporary image of just text and taking measurements of the image space required to display the text.